 One of the biggest mistakes personal injury attorneys make on social media is concentrating on self-promotion and selling their legal services.

-Lawyers who create educational or entertaining content their audience cares about will see greater success.
+Lawyers who create educational videos and entertaining content their audience cares about will see greater success.

-To improve your social media presence, should shift your focus to educating your ideal client.
-Create content that addresses common concerns, explains legal processes, and offers insights into the world of personal injury law.
-By taking this approach, attorneys can position themselves as experts in their field while creating the type of content people want to see.
+To improve your law firm's brand, should shift your focus to educating your ideal client.
+Create content that addresses common concerns, explains legal processes, and offers legal tips to attract clients closer to the top of the funnel.
+Save your bottom of the funnel messaging for targeted ads.

-With those common pitfalls in mind, you're ready to start building your social media presence.
+With those common pitfalls in mind, you're ready for social media success.

 Following the steps below, you'll be on your way to implementing a targeted social media strategy.